Chittor Fort: Padmini's Palace

-Padmini's Palace or Rani Padmini's Palace is a white building and a three storied structure (a 19th-century reconstruction of the original).
+Padmini's Palace or Rani Padmini's Palace is a white building and a three-storied structure (a 19th-century reconstruction of the original).
 It is located in the southern part of the fort.
-Chhatris (pavilions) crown the palace roofs and a water moat surround the palace.
+Chhatris (pavilions) crown the palace roofs, and a water moat surrounds the palace.
 This style of the palace became the forerunner of other palaces built in the state with the concept of Jal Mahal (palace surrounded by water).
-Maharana Ratan Singh was killed and Rani Padmini committed Jauhar.
-Rani Padmini's beauty has been compared to that of Cleopatra and her life story is an eternal legend in the history of Chittorgarh.
-This Palace find its reference in some of the historical texts of Mewar.
-Amar Kavyam mentions the confinement of Mahmud Khilji- II, Sultan of Malwa here by Rana Sanga.
+Maharana Ratan Singh was killed, and Rani Padmini committed Jauhar.
+Rani Padmini's beauty has been compared to that of Cleopatra, and her life story is an eternal legend in the history of Chittorgarh.
+This Palace finds its reference in some of the historical texts of Mewar.
+Amar Kavyam mentions the confinement of Mahmud Khilji- II, Sultan of Malwa, here by Rana Sanga.
 Maharana Udai Singh married his daughter JasmaDe to Rai Singh of Bikaner.
 A song was composed about the charity done by Rai Singh, in which it is mentioned that he donated an elephant for each step of the stairs of Padmini's Palace.
 It was repaired by Maharana Sajjan Singh.